DatabaseTirzepatide

 Tirzepatide simultaneously activates two incretin hormone receptors: the GIP receptor (GIP-R) and the GLP-1 receptor (GLP-1R).

-GIP receptor mechanisms (unique to tirzepatide and future GIP/GLP-1 dual agonists): GIP-R in adipose tissue modulates lipid storage and metabolism -- the adipose-specific GIP effect may contribute to fat redistribution effects.
-GIP-R in the central nervous system (hypothalamus, striatum) contributes to appetite regulation -- the GIP component of appetite suppression operates through partially distinct neural circuits from GLP-1.
+GIP receptor mechanisms (unique to tirzepatide and future GIP/GLP-1 dual agonists): GIP-R in adipose tissue modulates lipid storage and metabolism: the adipose-specific GIP effect may contribute to fat redistribution effects.
+GIP-R in the central nervous system (hypothalamus, striatum) contributes to appetite regulation through partially distinct neural circuits from GLP-1.
 GIP-R in bone (osteoblasts) may contribute to bone remodeling effects.
 GIP stimulates insulin secretion in a glucose-dependent manner similar to GLP-1 but through different intracellular signaling pathways.

 The synergistic weight loss mechanism is incompletely understood.
 Current evidence suggests that GIP receptor activation in the central nervous system augments the hypothalamic appetite-suppressing effects of GLP-1R activation, producing greater reductions in caloric intake than either pathway alone.
 This is supported by rodent studies showing that GIP receptor agonism produces minimal weight loss alone but dramatically augments GLP-1-induced weight loss when combined.

 The OSA mechanism: weight loss reducing fat deposition around the upper airway is the primary mechanism for tirzepatide's OSA benefit.
-The SURMOUNT-OSA trials established that tirzepatide reduces apnea-hypopnea index (AHI) substantially -- but this appears largely mediated by weight loss rather than a direct pharmacological effect on breathing regulation.
-This distinction matters: tirzepatide treats OSA by treating its underlying obesity, not by directly modifying respiratory physiology.
+The SURMOUNT-OSA trials established that tirzepatide reduces apnea-hypopnea index substantially: but this appears largely mediated by weight loss rather than a direct pharmacological effect on breathing regulation.
+Tirzepatide treats OSA by treating its underlying obesity, not by directly modifying respiratory physiology.

 Use Case Research